 The emergency condition requires that the access ramp be temporarily closed for public safety, which will temporarily affect public access to the beach at this location.

-Los Angeles County Department of Beaches and Harbors will apply for a Coastal Development Permit to repair the damaged ramp.
+Los Angeles County Department of Beaches and Harbors will apply for Coastal Development Permits to repair the damaged ramp.

 Findings:

 The Community Development Director hereby finds as follows: